-Cars are no longer simply vehicles -- they are fast becoming high-speed internet hotspots.
+Cars are no longer simply vehicles – they are fast becoming high-speed internet hotspots.
 Audi and GM already have 4G LTE capability in some of their vehicles, but it’s a technology that is becoming increasingly mainstream.
 AT&T and Audi announced at MWC that they planned to work together to have 4G LTE in every Audi 2016 model that is equipped with Audi Connect – a navigation system, internet database and in-car wi-fi.

 But what’s the advantage of all that connectivity?
-Apparently, it means “better voice activation, better voice diagnostics -- all the things you want so your hands stay on the wheel and your eyes stay on the road,” AT&T’s chief executive Glenn Lurie told CNN’s Richard Quest.
+Apparently, it means “better voice activation, better voice diagnostics – all the things you want so your hands stay on the wheel and your eyes stay on the road,” AT&T’s chief executive Glenn Lurie told CNN’s Richard Quest.